 Shop, shop, shop!

-Robinson Towne Center was the beginning of the shopping center maze that has now seemed to appear overnight.
-The famous IKEA home store, a 24-hour Super Kmart, a large multi-theater Showcase Cinema, and a multitude of other various shops and restaurants have made the West an unbeatable location for shopaholics all over the city.
-A brand new Wal-Mart and Home Depot have recently been added to The Pointe, a new shopping center located across the highway from Robinson
+Robinson Towne Center is the meca of shopping in the western suburbs.
+The famous IKEA home store, a 24-hour Walmart, and a multitude of other various shops and restaurants have made the West an unbeatable location for shopaholics all over the city.
+Wear good shoes!

 Woodstock of the West